rksptl/CKAD-Exercises/README.md

 3. **Why this matters**: Real-world context for the concept
 4. **Solution**: Step-by-step instructions (hidden by default)

-Exercises include practical YAML manifests and kubectl commands that you can use directly in your Kubernetes environment.
+Exercises include both imperative kubectl commands and declarative YAML manifests where appropriate, with clear guidance on when to use each approach.
+Container examples use both Docker and containerd (nerdctl) commands for flexibility.

 ## Study Tips

 1. **Practice hands-on**: Set up a local Kubernetes environment (Minikube, Kind, or k3s)
 2. **Time yourself**: Practice completing tasks within time constraints
+3. **Master imperative commands**: Learn to create resources quickly using kubectl imperative commands
+4. **Know when to use YAML**: Understand which resources require manifest files and which can be created imperatively
-3. **Use kubectl efficiently**: Learn shortcuts and kubectl command syntax
+5. **Use kubectl efficiently**: Learn shortcuts and kubectl command syntax
-4. **Understand YAML**: Practice writing Kubernetes manifests without relying on examples
+6. **Understand YAML**: Practice writing Kubernetes manifests without relying on examples
-5. **Focus on troubleshooting**: Practice debugging common issues
+7. **Focus on troubleshooting**: Practice debugging common issues

 ## Contributing